fboender/lockdown/README.md

   To reduce the fallout from such a situation, you should use separate private/public keys for important tokens.

+* Verify the fingerprint of the public key when locking projects.
+When generating a private and public key, Lockdown shows the fingerprint of the public key.
+When a project is locked, the fingerprint is also shown.
+You should verify that the fingerprints match, or an attacker could replace your public key with their own.
+When you unlock and relock a project, the project will be locked with the attacker's public key, meaning they can also unlock the project with the private key they control.
+There is no way to automatically verify the public key, since any place where we could store this information is also writable by an attacker.

 ## Implementation considerations

 * **Pyrage library**.
 Lockdown uses a pure-python implementation of